savau/nixos-config/README.md

 $ reboot
 ```

-### 5. Fetching configurations
+### 5. Fetching Configurations

-I maintain various configurations (NixOS, XMonad, ZSH, Vim, ...) on GitHub repositories, so I want to clone my configurations from there.
+If you (like me) maintain your configurations (e.g. NixOS, XMonad, ZSH, Vim/Neovim, ...) on GitHub repositories, you might want to clone your configuration files from there.
-To be able to do so, I first need to generate a new key pair to use git with SSH.
+To be able to do so, you first need to generate a new key pair to use git with SSH.

 #### 5.0 Preparation

-To be able to get your NixOS config (i.e. to clone this repository), you first need to generate an SSH key and add it to your GitHub account.
+To be able to fetch your NixOS config (i.e. to clone this repository), you first need to generate an SSH key and add it to your GitHub account.

-On `github.com`, generate a personal access token for this purpose:
+On [`github.com/settings/tokens/new`](https://github.com/settings/tokens/new), generate a new personal access token for this purpose:

-- Using the web interface, go to "Settings" -> "Developer settings" -> "Personal access token"
+- (Navigating to the page using the web interface: Go to "Settings" -> "Developer settings" -> "Personal access tokens", and hit "Generate new token")
-- Click "Generate new token"
 - Give the token a descriptive name (e.g. "USER@MACHINE")
 - Grant `write:public_key` and `read:public_key` permissions